-Just like my gas grill, I store the Traeger in the garage for use on my back patio.
-Whenever I rolled it out, the tiny wheels got stuck on any little bump or crack making it a pain to get set up for grilling.
-I figured it would be an easy upgrade to switch out the existing wheels for new ones and also add an additional set of wheels to make the grill easier to move (I don’t ever travel with the grill so I wasn’t worried about preventing it from being able to fold up).
+Just like my gas grill, I store my Traeger in my garage and roll it out the back patio whenever I want to use it.
+I was always frustrated that the tiny wheels got stuck on any little bump or crack and made it a pain to get it set up for grilling.
+I figured it was an easy upgrade to switch out the existing wheels for new ones and add another set of wheels to make the grill easier to move (I don’t ever travel with the grill so I wasn’t worried about not being able to fold it up).

 I decided to use 8-inch rubber wheels from Harbor Freight that cost $6 each.
 The wheels are made of solid rubber, have a weight capacity of 300 pounds, and have a steel hub for a 5/8-inch axle - probably totally overkill for my little grill, but I figured I might as well go for it if I’m doing the upgrade.
 I also bought a 5/8-inch threaded rod, regular nuts, steel locknuts, and a black oxide 5/8 inch drill bit for drilling through the metal legs.

 I set up my drill press with some clamped pieces of wood to secure the metal legs and make sure things lined up.
 This is an important step for safety but also helps prevent the bit from wandering when drilling into metal.